BytelyPlay/minigamz-reborn/README.md

 4. employ a permission system and once again save all data in the mongodb database but permissions should be enums and ranks should be enums too, static not dynamic but you should be able to change a player's rank and change the player's permissions too but nothing else should be dynamic
 5. fully implement the protocol
 6. if even possible try to ix the SIGFPE whenever you regenerate the dirtbox world. maybe a different approach has to be taken
+7. (MAYBE) make an installer that installs all servers into a certain folder... written in java C++ whatever just one that works, should be fully automatic OR another option is to give users the option to run it in a docker container which would be 100% automatic too